 Florida teens accused of planning mass school shooting: 'Second away from a Columbine'

-The sheriff’s department was familiar with the boys already, officials said, and had responded to calls at their homes nearly 80 times altogether
+A teacher at Harns Marsh Middle School alerted administrators and school resource officer

-Authorities averted a potential shooting at a middle school in Lee County, Fla., after arresting two students who were allegedly plotting an attack.
+Authorities averted a potential shooting at a middle school in Lee County, Florida, after arresting two students who were allegedly plotting an attack.

 Lee County Sheriff Carmine Marceno said the 13- and 14-year-old boys were charged with conspiracy to commit a mass shooting after a sheriff’s department investigation this week found they were devising a plan and "extensively studying" the 1999 Columbine High School shooting, when two students killed 12 others and a teacher.